 - Brand Love influences Contribution: The need to participate in the Kaizer Chiefs community strongly influences fans and followers to contribute to the club’s community on social media.

-All relationships were found to be significant (p < .01), meaning that they influence each other, as portrayed in Figure 1.
-This is different from the findings of Vale and Fernandes (2018), who found various relationships to be not-significant.
-However, Vale and Fernandes (2018) concluded that Information, Empowerment and Brand Love are the main drivers of engagement behaviour, which parallels similar results of this study with Information, Empowerment, Brand Love, and additionally Integration and Social Interaction showing strongest correlations with engagement behaviours (see Figure 4).
+All effects were found to be significant (p < .001), meaning that they influence each other, as portrayed in Figure 1.
+This is different from the findings of Vale and Fernandes (2018), who found various effects to be not-significant.
+However, Vale and Fernandes (2018) concluded that Information, Empowerment and Brand Love are the main drivers of engagement behaviour, which parallels similar results of this study with Empowerment and Brand Love (see Figure 4).

 Section 6: Validity and reliability of the construct